openstack/releases/doc/source/index.rst

    releases/*

 .. note::
-   The schedule of `Maintenance phases`_ changed during Ocata.
+   The schedule of `Maintenance phases`_ changed during Ocata and also during 2024.1 Caracal.
    The `old phases`_ were used until Newton.
+   The last series that transitioned to Extended Maintenance was Xena.
+   The replacement of Extended Maintenance process to Unmaintained was formulated in the `2023-07-24 Unmaintained status replaces Extended Maintenance`_ resolution.

 .. _extended-maintenance-note: